 Ethernet connectivity options include http, Modbus/TCP, and SNMP.
 Hardwired connectivity includes summary alarms, on Source 1, on Source 2, Source 1 available, and Source 2 available.

 Ethernet connectivity includes http, Modbus/TCP, and SNMP.
 Hardwired connectivity includes a summary alarm.
-Bluetooth connectivity is utilized for panel setup.

 All Modbus/TCP registers can be accessed.
 Please contact LayerZero Support for a Modbus registry list.